 Giving, in this case, is in reference to money.
 But this is simply an illustration of all forms of giving we are called to offer.
 For example, we are also called to give of our time and talents to God for the love of others, the upbuilding of the Church and the spreading of the Gospel.

 Look at giving from this perspective.
 Consider the giving of some of the great saints who lived hidden lives.
 St. Thérèse of Lisieux, for example, gave her life to Christ in countless small ways.
 She lived within the walls of her convent and had little interaction with the world.
 Therefore, from a worldly perspective, she gave very little and made little difference.
 However, today she is considered one of the greatest doctors of the Church thanks to the small gift of her spiritual autobiography and the witness of her life.

 The same may be able to be said of you.
 Perhaps you are one who is busy with what seems to be small and insignificant daily tasks.
 Perhaps cooking, cleaning, caring for the family and the like occupy your day.
 Or perhaps your employment takes up most of what you do each day and you find you have little time left for “great” things offered to Christ.
 The question is really this: How does God see your daily service?

 Reflect, today, on your calling in life.
 Perhaps you are not called to go forth and do “great things” from a public and worldly perspective.
 Or perhaps you do not even do “great things” that are visible within the Church.
 But what God sees are the daily acts of love you do in the smallest of ways.
 Embracing your daily duty, loving your family, offering daily prayers, etc., are treasures that you can offer God every day.
 He sees these and, most importantly, He sees the love and devotion with which you do them.
 So do not give in to a false and worldly notion of greatness.
 Do small things with great love and you will be giving an abundance to God in service of His holy will.

-Saint of the Day – Saint Catherine of Alexandria
+Saints of the Day – Presentation of the Blessed Virgin Mary